 Create an automatic snapshot policy

-Apply an automatic snapshot policy to an advanced Extreme NAS file system.
-The system then automatically creates snapshots for the file system at specified time points.
-This automatic backup process helps you easily back up data and improves the security and reliability of your business data.
+Use an automatic snapshot policy to schedule regular backups for an advanced Extreme NAS file system.
+This improves the security and reliability of your data.

 An automatic snapshot policy can be applied to multiple file systems.

-If the number of automatic snapshots for a file system reaches 128, the earliest automatic snapshot is automatically deleted.
+If the number of automatic snapshots for a file system reaches the quota of 128, the system automatically deletes the oldest automatic snapshot.

-If you change the retention period of an automatic snapshot policy, the new retention period applies only to new snapshots.
+If you modify the retention period of an automatic snapshot policy, the new retention period applies only to newly created snapshots.
 The original retention period still applies to existing snapshots.

-If a file system contains a large amount of data, the time required to create an automatic snapshot may be longer than the interval between two scheduled time points.
-In this case, the snapshot for the next scheduled time point is skipped.
+If a file system contains a large amount of data, creating a snapshot may take longer than the interval between scheduled creations.
+In this case, the system skips the next scheduled snapshot.

 Automatic snapshots are named in the